 Social sharing is an art – it needs to be done just right for something to go viral and for the hits to start rolling in.
-This infographic from Venturebeat explains what works for social sharing.

 - The social media message needs to be the ideal length – for B2B on LinkedIn ideal length is 16-25 words, and 11-25 on Twitter.
 For B2C on LinkedIn 21-25 words is ideal, with 1-5 on Twitter.